National Party leader Chris Luxon gives Simon Bridges finance, number 3 ranking - NZ Herald

 Since he took over as leader, Luxon has said there would be jobs for all three former leaders in his caucus - Collins, Bridges and Todd Muller - saying "we'll set the baggage aside".

-It remains unknown whether Muller now wants to reverse his decision to retire in 2023 - a decision forced on him by Collins after she found out he had anonymously badmouthed fellow MP Harete Hipango to media.
+It remains unknown whether Muller now wants to reverse his decision to retire next year - a decision forced on him by Collins after she found out he had anonymously badmouthed fellow MP Harete Hipango to media.

 Luxon was elected leader after a dramatic four days in which Collins was removed in a vote of no confidence by caucus last Thursday.